mariyamnoorulain/Database-project/README.md

 # Database-project
-This Data base project is basically and E-commerce website in which we can add the products remove certain products of our own choice adn shop products online
+This Data base project is basically and E-commerce website in which we can add the products remove certain products of our own choice and shop products online